 Stressful situations are everywhere.
 Life is a constant cycle of ups and downs, and it’s important to calm yourself down during the low times.
+Sometimes, you might need to calm upset people down as well.

-More specifically, you need to realize okay phrases to say to people when you’re trying to calm them down.
+More specifically, you need to practice okay phrases to say to people when you’re trying to calm them down.
 Everybody’s familiar with feeling angry or frustrated, and having a friend tell you to “calm down.”
 In the history of good intentions, trying to calm an upset friend by telling them to calm down has never worked.

 “Calm down” comes across as a command.
 It sounds like you’re doing something wrong.